Avoiding Late Diagnosis of Ovarian Cancer

-The ALDO project is a partnership between the North Central London Cancer Alliance and Abcodia Ltd. The project was conceived in 2017 when the former Cancer Vanguard set up by NHS England challenged industry to work with the NHS on projects to improve the early diagnosis of cancer.
+The ALDO (Avoiding Late Diagnosis of Ovarian Cancer) project was a partnership between the North Central London Cancer Alliance and Abcodia Ltd. It was conceived in 2017 when the former Cancer Vanguard set up by NHS England challenged industry to work with the NHS on projects to improve the early diagnosis of cancer.

 What is the purpose of the project?